phra/hackjam.angular/routing-redux-ngrx/README.md

     that url.
 For example: when you click on `web`, your url should match `localhost:port/web` and this will also filter the books.

+    Hint 1: Replace the book list component by the outlet router turn your book list into a smart component

     NB: you can find more information here: https://angular.io/docs/ts/latest/guide/router.html

     Warning: If you have any issues with `Observable` then you should definitely call us...